radicle-dev/radicle-upstream/docs/development.md

        brew bump-cask-pr --version X.Y.Z radicle-upstream
        ```

-4. Finish the release by merging the release candidate branch into master.
+4. Finish the release by merging the release candidate branch into main.

     ```bash
-    git checkout master
+    git checkout main
     git pull --ff-only
     git merge release-candidate/vX.Y.Z --signoff
     git push
     ```

-    Merging may produce a merge commit on `master` instead of fast-forwarding.
+    Merging may produce a merge commit on `main` instead of fast-forwarding.
     This is ok for release candidate branches.

 [an]: #apple-notarization